Elinor Florence, Author

 Here’s a photo of cars in Washington, D.C. parked in front of gas stations long before they opened, waiting to fill their tanks on the quota of their old ration cards.
 Cars were parked and left without their drivers, who returned at eight o’clock in the morning when the gas station opened for business.

-Just like those for food, ration books were issued, and each time you filled up in Canada you had to fork over a number of your precious gasoline coupons.
+Just like those for food, fuel ration books were issued, and each time you filled up in Canada you had to fork over a number of your precious gasoline coupons.

 And I do mean precious.
 Owners of non-essential vehicles were allowed just 120 gallons of gas a year.
 Back then, when cars were more fuel-efficient, this was the estimated equivalent of 2,000 miles!
 This gas ration book is from the Ontario Archives.